lrbn/people-factory/README.md

 ### Super Mega Bonus Credit Hyper Fighting

 * Change the appearance of the paragraph (think CSS) based on a value from the form.

+### Day 2 LAB

+* Add form values to '.details' using 'document.createElement' and 'appendChild', instead of 'innerHTML'.

+* Break out some of these functionalities into separate functions.